texstudio-org/texstudio/utilities/manual/source/background.md

 \"Tools\" menu will be called on this document (to be more precise, the build system will expand the placeholder `%` to the root document), no matter which document is active in the editor.
-Additionally, labels and usercommands which are defined in any open document, can be used for completion in any open document.
+Additionally, labels and user-commands which are defined in any open document, can be used for completion in any open document.

 In earlier versions, the *explicit root document* was somewhat